 Type 17 Screws What Are They

-Although we often use the term Type 17 Screw it doesn’t really refer to the fastener as a whole, the type 17 reference is a manufacturer’s term for the point shape on the end of the screw.
+Although we often use the term Type 17 Screw or T17 in reference to a specific screw, it doesn’t really refer to the fastener as a whole, the type 17 reference is a manufacturer’s term for the point shape on the end of the screw.
 This is then nicknamed T17.

 For type 17 this is a sharp pointed design with a cut out flute to help capture and remove the waste allowing a self drilling type function similar to a drill bit.

 At Scrooz our type 17 fasteners are all branded under our Razr range which denotes their self drilling thread cutting function along with other features.

 For more information you can find our range of type 17 screws here: Screws

 The Scrooz Fasteners Team